abelass/Squirrels-love-Chimps/README.md

 Features

-The package is a bundle of three plugins which create a complete environment to manage your Mailchimp account directly from your SPIP admin panel.
+The package is a bundle of four plugins which create a complete environment to manage your Mailchimp account directly from your SPIP admin panel.
 It also enables the sync and automation of lists and campaigns.

 Squirrels love Chimp connects SPIP with your MailChimp account

 Squirrels love Chimp Campaigns lets you manage and automate campaigns

 Squirrels love Chimp Lists manages and syncs mailing lists.

+Squirrels love Chimp Lists Plus manages and syncs multiple mailing lists.

 Documentation

 SLC is pretty easy to set up!
 Install and activate the three plugins in the right order: